Dudemanguy/fusen/README.md

 ## Tagging
 In the dialog, you can add any number of files or directories to the database.
-In the list, you can right-click any number of files and select `Tag` to add or remove them.
-In the box, tags are comma-delineated which means commas are not allowed as a possible tag name.
+In the list, you can right-click any number of files and select `Tag` to add or remove tags.
+In the popup box, tags are comma-delineated which means commas are not allowed as a possible tag name.
 Additionally, ` `, `'`, and `"` are all automatically converted to `_` internally for simplicity.
 That means that, in practice, `foo bar` and `foo_bar` should be the same.
 Finally, `path` is a reserved name and is silently ignored if entered.
 Tags are case insensitive.